 The second change eliminated the ability to pay out post-death distributions from a defined contribution plan (e.g., a 401(k), profit sharing, money purchase pension, or 403(b) plan) over the life expectancy of the participant's "designated beneficiary" except in limited circumstances.
-Now, unless the participant is survived by an "eligible designated beneficiary," the entire balance must be paid from the plan by December 31 of the year of the tenth anniversary of the participant's death.
+A "designated beneficiary" is an individual who is designated as a beneficiary under the plan, even if the participant did not specifically designate him/her (e.g., a default individual beneficiary).
+Effective for participants who die after December 31, 2019, the entire balance must be paid from the plan to a "designated beneficiary" by December 31 of the year of the tenth anniversary of the participant's death unless the beneficiary is an "eligible designated beneficiary."
+This new limit on the payment term for a "designated beneficiary" applies irrespective of the participant's age at the time of death.
 Withdrawals are not required annually; rather the entire balance must simply be withdrawn by the December 31 deadline.

-There are five categories of beneficiaries who are considered "eligible designated beneficiaries" for purposes of these rules:
+There are five categories of "designated beneficiaries" who are considered "eligible designated beneficiaries" for purposes of these rules: